thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

-kubectl logs <pod>  # will return the logs of the first container in the pod kubectl logs <pod> -c <container> # will return the logs of the specified container kubectl logs -l <label> # will return the logs for all pods which have the label
+kubectl logs <pod>  # will return the logs of the first container in the pod kubectl logs <pod> -c <container> # will return the logs of the specified container kubectl logs -l <label> # will return the logs for all pods which have the label kubectl logs -p <pod> # will return logs for a previously running container
 ```

 add the -f argument to follow the logs, like tail